 7. Digital technology and digitised heritage

 How will you interpret your archive?
-Heritage Fund will only fund a project if it includes planning for using the heritage material with people and communities.
+The National Heritage Lottery Fund will only fund a project if it includes planning for using the heritage material with people and communities.
 Therefore your project needs to include different types of interpretation.
 For example, The George Padmore Institute archived and developed a digital archive of the John La Rose material for the Heritage Fund funded project Dream to Change the World.
 Part of the project was to interpret the collection including activities, exhibitions and producing web based resources.